azamzow/Bank-account/README.md

 ### Description

-This program uses jOptionPain.showinputdiolage to pop up a window similar to a ATM transaction.
+This program uses JOptionPain.showInputDiolage to pop up a window similar to a ATM transaction.
 It allows the user to view their account balance, and withdraw or deposit money.
 It does this by creating a BankAccount Object, and after each deposit or withdraw, the program calculates the fianl account balance.

 ### To Run